ilianbronchart/bachelorproef/docs/notes/architecture.md

 #### Disadvantages:

-1. More work at video analysis time
+1. significantly more work at video analysis time

 ### Option 4: Eyetracking as a first-class citizen + Grounding DINO